dmcnulty27/PHI-696/Project-2/README.md

 (a) ∃r.C and ∀r.C

+(a) There is some thing that is role related to all xs and this is under concept C.
-(a) ∃ParentOf.Capricorn: Things that are biological parents of Capricorns
+    ∃ParentOf.Capricorn: Things that are biological parents of Capricorns

+(a) If there is some thing that is role related to all instances of x, this falls under the reverese of concept C.
-(a) ∀ParentOf.Capricorn: All biological parents of Capricorns
+    ∀ParentOf.Capricorn: All biological parents of Capricorns

 (b) ∃r-.C and ∀r-.C

+(b) There is some thing that is role related to all xs and belongs to concept C
-(b) ∃r-.C and ∀r-.C∃ParentOf-.Capricorn: Things that are biological children of parents are Capricorns
+    ∃r-.C and ∀r-.C∃ParentOf-.Capricorn: Things that are biological children of parents are Capricorns

+(b) If there is a thing that is role-related to all instances of x then this thing belongs to the reverse of concept x.
-(b) ∀ParentOf-.ParentedCapricorn: All things that are biological children of parents are Capricorns
+    ∀ParentOf-.ParentedCapricorn: All things that are biological children of parents are Capricorns

 (c) <=nr and <=nr.C

+(c) Role r connects all instances of x to no more then n elements
-(c) at most n Parent of
+    at most n Parent of

+(c) Role r connects all instances of x to no more than n elemetns that belong to concept C
-(c) at most n ParentOf.Capricorn: There is at most n of things that are parents of Capricorn children
+    at most n ParentOf.Capricorn: There is at most n of things that are parents of Capricorn children

 (d) ∃r-.C and ∃r-.{a}

+(d) For all instances of x there is some thing y thich is concept reverse reltaed to it and belongs under concept C.
-(d) ∃ParentOf-.Capricorn: Things that are biological children are Capricorns
+    ∃ParentOf-.Capricorn: Things that are biological children are Capricorns

+(d) Role R connects all instances of x to no more than n elements and these belong to concept C.
-(d) ∃ParentOf-.Donnie: Things that are biological children of Donnie are Capricorns
+    ∃ParentOf-.Donnie: Things that are biological children of Donnie are Capricorns

 7. There is a delightfully helpful subreddit called "ELI5" which stands for something like "explain it like I'm 5" where users post conceptually challenging questions and other users attempt to provide explanations in simple, jargon-free, terms that presumably a 5 year-old could understand.
 Using this as a model, explain the finite model property.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.